James Gascoyne-Cecil, 2nd Marquess of Salisbury: Background

-Salisbury was the son of James Cecil, 1st Marquess of Salisbury, and Lady Emily Mary Hill, daughter of Wills Hill, 1st Marquess of Downshire.
+Salisbury was the son of James Cecil, 1st Marquess of Salisbury, and Lady Emily Hill, daughter of Wills Hill, 1st Marquess of Downshire.

 Political career

 Salisbury entered the House of Commons in 1813 as Member of Parliament for Weymouth and Melcombe Regis, a seat he held until 1817, and then sat for Hertford between 1817 and 1823.

 In the latter year, he succeeded his father in the marquessate and entered the House of Lords.
 He served in the Lord Derby's first two cabinets as Lord Privy Seal in 1852 and as Lord President of the Council between 1858 and 1859.
 He was sworn of the Privy Council in 1826 and made a Knight of the Garter in 1842.

-Apart from his political career he also served as titular Lord Lieutenant of Middlesex between 1841 and 1868, and followed his father as Colonel of the Hertfordshire Militia.
-During a period of unrest in 1830 he raised the South Hertfordshire Yeomanry Cavalry and commanded it with the rank of Major.
-He was promoted to Lieutenant-Colonel the following year when the regiment was expanded.
+Apart from his political career he also served as titular Lord Lieutenant of Middlesex between 1841 and 1868, and followed his father as colonel of the Hertfordshire Militia.
+During a period of unrest in 1830 he raised the South Hertfordshire Yeomanry Cavalry and commanded it with the rank of major.
+He was promoted to lieutenant-colonel the following year when the regiment was expanded.
 In 1847, however, he exchanged with his second-in-command, James Grimston, 2nd Earl of Verulam, and reverted to the rank of major.

 Family

 Lord Salisbury was married twice.
 His first marriage was on 2 February 1821 to Frances Mary Gascoyne (born 25 January 1802, died 15 October 1839), daughter of Bamber Gascoyne of Childwall Hall, Lancashire, and his wife Sarah Bridget Frances Price.
 A biography of her by Carola Oman appeared in 1966.
+Upon marrying Frances, he added her surname to his own; subsequent Marquesses of Salisbury have therefore all borne the surname Gascoyne-Cecil.
 The couple had six children, including: